 During an acupuncture session, your acupuncturist is likely to offer various lifestyle and dietary changes that complement your treatment.
 The way we view food is via the impact it has on the internal energy of the body, what properties the food has and what it does.
 According to Chinese Food Energetics, or Chinese Dietary Therapy, green tea helps to move Qi in the body, making it the perfect drink to reach for when you feel stressed or that your anxiety levels are starting to rise.

 5. Acupuncture helps balance and regulate your emotions

 In Chinese Medicine, our emotions can be a huge cause of illness or imbalance in our bodies.
-Anxiety, fear, worry, frustration or anger can prevent the smooth flow of Qi energy in the body.
+Emotional issues like anxiety, fear, worry, frustration or anger can prevent the smooth flow of Qi energy in the body.
 This creates stagnation in the channels, or depletion of the body’s overall energy, ultimately causing stress levels to skyrocket.
 Needling different acupuncture points helps to stabilise and regulate our emotions, restoring flow and giving emotional support to reduce stress.